Justin Jefferson Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Jefferson has averaged 73.7 receiving yards per game in his three career matchups against the Packers, 17.8 fewer than his over/under for Sunday's game.
+- In his three matchups against the Packers, Jefferson's 73.7 receiving yards average is 7.8 less than his over/under for Sunday's game (81.5).

-- In three matchups with the Packers, Jefferson has had a touchdown catch once (including multiple scores in that game).
+- Jefferson, in three matchups, had a touchdown catch once.
+And he had multiple TDs in that game.

+- This week Jefferson will face the NFL's 11th-ranked pass defense (234.3 yards allowed per game).

-- The Packers have allowed 27 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.
+- The Packers have given up 27 passing TDs this season (1.8 per game), ranking them 26th among NFL defenses.

 Recent Performances